zhuangwang93/Gemini_SOSP23/README.md

 ### The main claim

-Our claim of this paper is: `GEMINI can checkpoint the model states for every iteration and it incurs negligible overhead on the training throughput`.
+The main claim of this paper is: `GEMINI can checkpoint the model states for every iteration and it incurs negligible overhead on the training throughput`.
 The figures that can demonstrate this claim are Figure 7 (iteration time) and Figure 8 (the network idle time).

 ```bash